SystemsApproach/private5g/intro.rst

 MNOs, but whether they will fully embrace them is yet to be seen, so we do not limit ourselves to existing stakeholders or business models.
-In particular, this book focuses on how enterprises can be their own MNOs, or alternatively, acquire 5G connectivity as a managed cloud service from non-traditional MNOs.
+In particular, this book focuses on how enterprises can be their own MNOs, or alternatively, acquire private 5G connectivity as a managed cloud service from non-traditional MNOs.

 To this end, :numref:`Figure %s <fig-enterprise>` depicts a simplified Private 5G deployment that the rest of this book works toward.
 At a